rvanliew/ghidorah/README.md

-# ghidorah
+# Ghidorah
-Ghidorah is a multi-purpose Discord Bot
+Ghidorah is a Discord Bot which centers around the ability to create, manage, and operate a CoD League.

 # TERMS OF SERVICE